neondatabase/website/content/docs/manage/overview.md

 ## Users

-A PostgreSQL user is required to create and access a database.
+In Neon, users are PostgreSQL users.
+A user is required to create and access a database.
 A user belongs to a branch.
 There is no limit on the number of users you can create.
-A Neon project root branch is created with a user named for the Neon user account that you registered with.
-For example, if you registered with a Google account for Casey Smith, Neon creates a database user named Casey in the root branch.
+The root branch of a Neon project is created with a user named for the Neon account that you registered with.
+For example, if you registered with a Google account for Casey Smith, Neon creates a user named Casey in the root branch.
 This user is the owner of the default `main` database in your project's root branch.
 For more information, see [Users](../users).

 ## Databases